flzhong/YongLiuLab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Discovery science of the human brain"
+title: "Discovery science of the brain in Alzheimer Disease"
 excerpt: "About me"
 author_profile: true
 redirect_from: